Marian Van Landingham: Torpedo Factory and Volunteer Bureau

-In 1973 Van Landingham proposed that a 20th-century, "leaky, drafty, pigeon infested" former military factory, located in Alexandria, Virginia, be transformed into an artist studio space and art center.
+In 1973 Alexandria's historic waterfront had several derelict buildings which developers proposed to raze.
+Van Landingham proposed that a 20th-century, "leaky, drafty, pigeon infested" former military factory, be transformed into an artist studio space and art center.
 The space would also provide regional artists an affordable option to the overpriced rental spaces of the area.

-She served as the volunteer president for Alexandria's Art League, and she succeeded in convincing the city to fund the $140,000 for the renovation.
-Artists volunteered and cleaned out the building and creating studio spaces.
+Van Landingham served as the volunteer president for Alexandria's Art League, and convinced the city's Bicentennial Commission to grant $140,000 for the renovation.
+Artists volunteered sweat equity, cleaning out the building and creating studio spaces.
 The Torpedo Factory Art Center opened in 1974 with 140 artists.
 The Factory's renovation also helped trigger the revitalization of the city's waterfront along the Potomac River, housing 150 artists.
-By 2017, the art center had become the top tourist attraction in the city.
+By 2017, the art center had become the city's top tourist attraction.
+It also inspired artist-centric facilities in former government factories in the United States and other countries.

-Virginia House of Delegates and community service
+In 1980 Landringham established the Alexandria Volunteer Bureau, now known as Volunteer Alexandria.

+Politician

-The Torpedo Factory Art Center was Van Landingham's first political campaign, which helped launch her political career in the Virginia House of Delegates, serving parts of Alexandria, Arlington and Fairfax.
-In 1980 she established Volunteer Alexandria, and in 1982 became a delegate.
-As a delegate, she has supported education and community based legislature to teach English as a second language, reduce class sizes and fund public schools with money from the lottery, and she has sought funding for the handicapped, homeless, and for poor families to obtain child care.
-Van Landingham was the first woman to chair the Privileges and Elections Committee, and served as chair of the transportation and public education subcommittees.
-She retired in 2005, leaving as Virginia's most senior female delegate and the 11th most senior member of the house.
+The Torpedo Factory Art Center had become Van Landingham's first political campaign, launching her political career in the Virginia House of Delegates, where she served parts of Alexandria, Arlington and Fairfax.
+In 1982 she defeated former Alexandria City Councilman David Speck to become a delegate (a part-time position).
+She supported education and community based programs in the legislature, including teaching English as a second language, reducing class sizes and funding public schools with money from the lottery, as well as funding for the handicapped, homeless, and for poor families to obtain child care.
+Van Landingham became the first woman to chair the Privileges and Elections Committee, and also served as chair of the transportation and public education subcommittees.
+In December 2004, she was diagnosed with cancer, which led to her retirement in 2005.
+She left as Virginia's most senior female delegate and the 11th most senior member of the house.
 Mark Warner, who then served as Governor of Virginia, described her work in the house as being "the voice that would step up and argue for what was right," in a conservative legislature, "even those that didn't agree with her views had a great respect for her."

 Van Landingham was an elector for Barack Obama and Joe Biden in the 2008 U.S. presidential election.

+Death and legacy

+Landingham died at her home in Alexandria, Virginia on April 4, 2026, aged 88.